-Recently, I started studying for my private pilot’s license.
-As I’ve learned about the mechanics of skillfully piloting an airplane, I’ve also realized that there are many similarities between flying a plan and planning for retirement.
+A few year back, I got my private pilot’s license.
+As I learned about the mechanics of skillfully piloting an airplane, I started to realize that there were many similarities between flying a plan and planning for retirement.

 Take this as an example: when you fly long distances, making constant adjustments is not optional… it’s a requirement.
 If you fly just one degree off course for a short 300 mile flight, you’d miss your target by 5 miles!

 Getting where you need to be, when you need to be there, requires precise navigation and constant adjustment.
 Planning for retirement is no different.

 Mistakes made when you are close to or at the point of retirement could be irreversible.
 This is especially the case when you are making decisions about Social Security.

 One of my most trusted mentors often tells me, “Big doors swing on little hinges.”
 The small decisions you make, when stretched over long periods, can have big consequences.

 Here are the five 5 Social Security mistakes that can cost you dearly when you retire.

 Many have never heard of an “overpayment notice” until they receive one.
 After all, if the Social Security Administration is sending you a check, they must have performed enough due diligence to determine that you were entitled to that check.
 Right?